0xlay/terminus/README.md

-# The terminus is a cross-platform terminal emulator.
+# The terminus is a terminal emulator.

 ![](.github/assets/rust-shell-header.png)